-From Figure 7-54, select HTTP Report and proceed similarly to the "Summary Report" section on page 7-36, with the following exceptions:
+From Figure 7-54, choose HTTP Report and proceed similarly to the "Summary Report" section on page 7-36, with the following exceptions:

-- Value Displayed

-- There is no Destination Routers selection

-- There is no Probe Type drop-down list in the equivalent of Figure 7-55, because the probe type is automatically HTTP.
+- Value Displayed has different drop-down choices. - There is no Destination Routers selection - There is no Probe Type drop-down list in the equivalent of Figure 7-55, because the probe type is automatically HTTP.
 The result is an HTTP Report.